A Southern Ocean regular: orcas, also known as killer whales

 Male killer whales can grow up to 10 meters (33 feet) long, with a dorsal fin nearly two meters (6.6 feet) high.
 Female orcas, on the other hand, are about 20% shorter and have curved dorsal fins less than half the height of killer whale males.
 Despite their size, orcas are also fast swimmers, and have been observed at speeds of 54 kph (33.6 mph).

-And though they are indeed toothed whales, killer whales technically belong to a family of oceanic dolphins.
+And though they are indeed toothed marine mammals, killer whales technically belong to a family of oceanic dolphins.
 Orcas are the largest members of that family and one of the world's most powerful apex predators, feeding on seals, sea lions, even other whales.

 Killer whales use echo-location to communicate and hunt, making sounds that travel through the water until they hit an object and bounce back, revealing the object's location, size, and shape.